-Defined services Activities carried on, in the course of business carried on by accountancy firms firms or individuals as an auditor, external accountant, insolvency practitioner or tax adviser or as trust or company service providers (eg company secretarial services).
+Defined services Activities carried on, in the course of business by accountancy firms or individuals as an auditor, external accountant, insolvency practitioner or tax adviser or as trust or company service providers (e.g. company secretarial services).

-Designated person has the meaning given by section 25 of the 2010 Act as amended by the 2018 Act.
+Designated person has the meaning given by section 25 of the 2010 Act